mozilla/build-a-b/apps/game/docs/ASSET_PRELOADING.md

 **Cause:** Guard delays (800ms) not yet complete

-**Solution:** Wait for store flags (`highPriorityAssetsReady` or `preloadingComplete`) to become true.
-These have intentional 800ms delays after reaching 100%.
+**Solution:** Wait for store flags (`criticalPriorityAssetsReady`, `highPriorityAssetsReady`, or `preloadingComplete`) to become true.
+These have intentional 800ms delays after reaching 100%, but only if the user saw the LoadingScreen.

+### Issue: Billionaire avatars not showing on select_billionaire screen

+**Cause:** Critical assets not categorized correctly or preloader not running

+**Solution:** Verify billionaire avatars are properly categorized as critical priority in asset configuration.
+Check console logs to ensure preloader is running.

 ### Issue: Background selection shows broken images

-**Cause:** `backgroundAssetsPreloaded` guard not working
+**Cause:** High-priority assets not categorized correctly or preloader not running

-**Solution:** Verify guard is checking `highPriorityAssetsReady` from store.
-Check that high-priority assets are properly categorized in asset configuration.
+**Solution:** Verify background images are properly categorized as high-priority in asset configuration.
+Check console logs to ensure preloader is running.

 ## Implementation Files